Democrates1776/Regular-Proportional-STAR-Voting-without-1on1-Runoffs/README.md

 Enter the number of candidates: 4

-Enter the name of candidate 1: 1
+Enter the name of candidate 1: Memphis

-Enter the name of candidate 2: 2
+Enter the name of candidate 2: Nashville

-Enter the name of candidate 3: 3
+Enter the name of candidate 3: Chattanooga

-Enter the name of candidate 4: 4
+Enter the name of candidate 4: Knoxville

 Enter the number of seats: 3